Rigpa Canberra - Buddhist Meditation Centre

 Suitable for beginners and experienced meditators

 Our drop-in meditation sessions are a good opportunity to practice meditation in a supportive environment.
-Come and enjoy the peaceful atmosphere in our new centre.
+Come and enjoy the peaceful atmosphere in our centre.

 Cushions and chairs provided.